 The different color standard wine types are White wine.
-Rose or red wine as well as recently Orange Wine, The color intensity or the color shade can be quite different, therefore, the wine type determination alone with the color is not always clearly possible.
+Rose or red wine as well as recently Orange wine, The color intensity or the color shading can be quite different, therefore, the wine type determination alone with the color is not always clearly possible.
 Because between a bright red wine and a dark rosé wine there is little difference in color.
 The nature of winemaking For each type of wine is very different.
 The wine color is different in the grapes contained dyes from the large groups of carotenoids and the flavonoids certainly.
 The red or blue dyes belonging to the flavonoids anthocyanins are mainly contained in the grape skins.
-They are common with the red wine maceration detached or extracted and give the red wine first the color.
+They are common in red wine maceration detached or extracted and give the red wine first the color.

-Color names for red wines are blue-red, claret (burgundy), blackberry red, fire red, garnet, cardinal red, carmine (carmine), cherry red, copper red, mahogany (reddish brown), ocher, opaque (opaque), orange, purple, robe. rose, ruby red, scarlet, black, tawny (tan), purple, brick-red and vermilion, for white wines amber, pale yellow, brown, yellowish brown, yellowish green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.
+Color names for red wines are blue red, claret (burgundy), blackberry red, fire red, garnet, cardinal red, carmine (carmine), cherry red, copper red, mahogany (reddish brown), ocher, opaque (opaque), orange, purple, robe. rose, ruby red, scarlet, black, tawny (tan), purple, brick-red and vermilion, for white wines amber, pale yellow, brown, yellowish brown, yellowish green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.

 Both wine grapes is usually only between white and red varieties distinguished.
 The criterion is whether the grapes are for the production of red wine or Rose (red variety) or White wine (white variety) are suitable or used.
 However, there is a wide range of colors in the range of White, over yellow, green, gray, brownish, pink, red, purple, blue to black.
 Both table grapes or ornamental vines is distinguished into white, red and blue (black) varieties.
 For the purely optical Varieties determination due to the morphological Properties play a role, among other things, the berry color; see below molecular Genetics and DNA,